Is The Indonesian Language Hard To Learn For An English Speaking Self-Student?

 Indonesian is not a tonal language unlike many other Asian languages such as Chinese and Vietnamese.
 This is, without doubt, a simplifying factor, because someone who hasn't learned a tonal language before might need a significant amount of time getting used to tones.

 So the Indonesian language is not very difficult to pronounce.
 What makes it even easier is that the Indonesian people tend to be very forgiving to mispronunciations.

 Due to the many common dialects of the language, they're more or less used to hearing the language pronounced in different ways, meaning that chances are that you'll be understood even if you make a few mistakes when speaking.

 Indonesian, being an Austronesian language is completely unrelated to English and other Indo-European languages.
-This means, in turn, that Indonesian words are made up from another logic than most languages we’re used to hearing, making the vocabulary a little more foreign to the ear.
+This means, in turn, that Indonesian words are made up according to another logic than most languages we're used to hearing, making the vocabulary a little more foreign to the ear.

 What this means is that when you learn a new word, you'll need to create more bonds, or more associations in your mind in order to remember it.
 If you were to learn Dutch, it's just easier to remember that "huis" means "house" than it's the case with Indonesian.
 (The Indonesian word for house is "rumah").

 This isn't a problem.
 It's not difficult to make foreign words stick if you know some techniques to commit them to your memory, but when most words are unrelated to English, you'll have no shortcuts (or very few).

 Here's an article I've written on the subject of remembering foreign words.

 So how should you go about learning Indonesian words?
 Some words will naturally stick without you doing anything.
 When learning a foreign language, however, you'll always have those few words that you keep forgetting no matter how often you look them up.
 These are the words you need to create more elaborate connections to, in your brain.